Positivity is undecidable in tensor products of free algebras: Introduction

 \subsection{Acknowledgements}

 We thank Igor Klep, Tim Netzer, Andreas Thom, and Jurij Vol\v{c}i\v{c} for helpful conversations.
+We thank the anonymous referee for helpful comments, including supplying reference \cite{SS11}.
 AM is supported by NSERC Alliance Consortia Quantum grants, reference number: ALLRP 578455 - 22.
 WS is supported by NSERC DG 2018-03968 and an Alfred P. Sloan Research Fellowship.